The Dental Hygiene Academy of Sleep

 Release Date: August 21, 2023

-As with many care plan opportunities, patient communication is critical to the successful acceptance of a treatment plan.
-This program will review common objections, questions and concerns for a patient with sleep disorders, as well as how to address these common objections for optimal case acceptance.
+Patient communication is critical to the successful acceptance of any treatment care plan.
+The final module in the planning phase will review the most frequently asked questions and concerns for a patient with sleep disorders, as well as how to address these and other common objections to achieve optimal case acceptance.

 - Identify optimal terminology for team verbiage calibration